MarkKozel/CompOrgEText/README.md

 Created basic VuePress site with images and styles from prototype site.
 Created new Netlify site w/ Auto Deploy from Github push

-20210901 - CC ECHO Grant awarded for completion of COMP-142/CS 131 OER Course Material

-         - Adding Jest fro Vue Component Testing.
+20210901 - CC ECHO Grant awarded for completion of COMP-142/CS 131 OER Course Material.
+Adding Jest for Vue Component Testing.
 Will look into Cypress for E2E testing for CI/CD testing

 20210804 - Added Download (DL) menu items w/ link to download files from /assets/download dir